Causes of Divorce

 If either spouse engaged in domestic violence, it may impact him or her as well.
 Specifically, if a divorcing couple has children, an abusive parent may be denied custody rights altogether or may be granted limited or supervised visitation.
 In some instances, a spouse’s history of domestic violence may impact a judge’s decision with regard to how to divide marital property as well.Speak to an Attorney in Dallas

 Regardless of the reason a marriage ends, there are numerous factors parties contemplating filing for divorce should consider, such as how it will impact them financially and the best manner to proceed to obtain their desired outcome.
 If you wish to seek the dissolution of your marriage, you should speak to a lawyer regarding your options.
 The trusted attorneys of McClure Law Group are skilled at helping people legally end their marital relationship.
 If we represent you, we will work tirelessly to help you seek the best outcome available in your case.
-Our primary office is in Dallas, and we are also available to meet for conferences at our Collin County office in Plano.
 We often represent people in divorce matters in Dallas, McKinney, Rockwall, Fort Worth, Richardson, Garland, Irving, and Frisco.
 We also aid people with family law issues in cities throughout Dallas, Grayson, Rockwall, Collin, Denton, and Tarrant Counties.
 You can contact us through our form online or at 214.692.8200 to set up a consultation.